ericcurtin/podman-ollama/README.md

-# Deprecated please see podman-llm instead:
+# Deprecated please see ramalama instead:

 Due to the difficulty of getting patches merged into ollama to ease integration: